KBNLresearch/isolyzer/readme.md

 ## About
 *verifyISOSize* verifies if the file size of a CD / DVD ISO 9660 image is consistent with the information in its [Primary Volume Descriptor](http://wiki.osdev.org/ISO_9660#The_Primary_Volume_Descriptor).
 This can be useful for detecting incomplete (e.g. truncated) ISO images.
 What the tool does is this:

-1. Locate the image's Primary Volume Descriptor (PVD)
+1. Locate the image's Primary Volume Descriptor (PVD).
-2. From the PVD, read the Volume Space Size (number of sectors/blocks) and Logical Block Size (number of bytes for each block) fields
+2. From the PVD, read the Volume Space Size (number of sectors/blocks) and Logical Block Size (number of bytes for each block) fields.
-3. Calculate expected file size as ( Volume Space Size x Logical Block Size )
+3. Calculate expected file size as ( Volume Space Size x Logical Block Size ).
 4. Compare this against the actual size of the image files.

 In practice the following 3 situations can occur: